Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 Similarly, access to housing, land and property (HLP) rights is a critical challenge.
 Displaced Yemenis are exposed to various protection risks including evictions from sites where they have settled and from housing they are renting.

-Since early 2018, to fill a significant gap in these areas, NRC has implemented programming that help Yemeni people – particularly women and children – access legal, civil documentation (LCD) and HLP rights.
+NRC is implementing programming that helps Yemeni people – particularly women and children – access legal and civil documentation (LCD) and HLP rights.
+Our ICLA team is currently focused on:

 • awareness-raising on legal rights-related civil documentation and housing, land and property rights